 Contract Act | Beginners Note

-Contract Act is one of the first to understand materials for law students, though this comparatively easy topic nicely explained by various authors for law students, I would like to make it easier to understand for those who are from other discipline or thinking about the legal study.
-This article will give a clear idea about the legal study and shall clear the basic concept of Contract law.
+The Contract Act is one of the first to understand materials for law students; though this comparatively easy topic is nicely explained by various authors for law students, I would like to make it easier to understand for those who are from other disciplines or thinking about legal study.
+This article will give a clear idea about the legal study and shall clarify the basic concept of Contract law.

 Let’s think when we buy something or make any business deal what do we do?
-We meet the other party/s, talk about the deal/product, offer a rate (Amount of money) for that deal / Product and then if the other party agrees and confirm about the deal. the deal is done; simply this is a contract.
-Now the law discuss various aspects and consequences of this contract, such as, what if that person/party violate the deal?
-What is it if the deal is for selling illegal arms? will it presentable in the court and what would be the consequence.
+We meet the other party/s, talk about the deal/product, offer a rate (Amount of money) for that deal / Product and then if the other party agrees and confirms the deal.
+The deal is done; simply this is a contract.
+Now the law discusses various aspects and consequences of this contract, such as what if that person/party violate the deal?
+What is it if the deal is for selling illegal arms?
+Will it be presentable in the court and what would be the consequence?

 Before we start refereeing about the legal procedure, please go to the following link and open it in another tab: THE CONTRACT ACT, 1872

-As we have seen in the first para to be a contract there are certain procedure that we follow, these are elements of a contract, we will discuss these elements from the bottom-up approach to easily understand what is a contract but before that let’s have the legal definition of contract according to the Contract Act 1872.
+As we have seen in the first part, to be a contract, there are certain procedures that we follow; these are elements of a contract; we will discuss these elements from the bottom-up approach to easily understand what a contract is but before that let’s have the legal definition of contract according to the Contract Act 1872.

 Now that seems quite ambiguous, right?
 Therefore we will understand it step by step with a visual presentation.